-Holding a “take delivery” position post expiry without sufficient funds in the trading account will lead to the account going to debit.
+Holding a “take delivery” position post expiry without sufficient funds in the trading account will lead to the account going in debit.
 An interest of 0.05% is charged on the debit balance.
 This can also mean that the stock will be sold by our RMS team to make good of the debit balance in the account.

-Stock deliverable positions (Give delivery)
+Stock deliverable positions (Give delivery)⁷

 Spread and covered contracts.

-If you hold multiple F&O positions in the same stock and if the overall position in the account results in an equal quantity of both, give and take delivery, they are netted off¹.
+If a client hold multiple F&O positions in the same stock and if the overall position in the account results in an equal quantity of both, give and take delivery, they are netted off¹.
 So for example an equal number of lots of long futures (take delivery) and short ITM calls (give delivery) on expiry will lead to no delivery obligations as both positions are netted off.

 Buy/Sell price of the physically settled stocks

-Futures : The settlement price of the futures contract on the expiry date.
+Futures: The settlement price of the futures contract on the expiry date.

-Options : The strike price of the contract.
+Options: The strike price of the contract.

 F&O P&L for physically settled contracts

-Futures : For all positions that are held till expiry, the settlement price of the futures contract is used as the exit price.
+Futures: For all positions that are held till expiry, the settlement price of the futures contract is used as the exit price.

-Options : All ITM stock options that are held till the expiry are exercised.
-The exit price used is 0 for the P&L as the stock delivery happens at the strike price.
+Options: All ITM stock options that are held till the expiry are exercised.
+The exit price used is 0 for the P&L, as the stock delivery happens at the strike price.

 ¹A higher brokerage of 0.25% of the total value of physical delivery is charged due to the additional effort.
 For all netted-off positions(spread contracts, iron condor, etc.), the brokerage will be charged at 0.1% of the physically settled value.

-²All physically settled contracts like stock delivery trades will carry an STT levy of 0.1% of the contract value for both the buyer and the seller of the contract.
+²All physically settled contracts, like stock delivery trades, will carry an STT levy of 0.1% of the contract value for both the buyer and the seller of the contract.

-³Interest will be charged at 0.05% per day if your account results in a negative balance when the exchange stipulated delivery margins are applicable from 5 days before the expiry (including long ITM options positions)
+³Interest will be charged at 0.05% per day if Zerodha account results in a negative balance when the exchange stipulated delivery margins are applicable from 5 days before the expiry (including long ITM options positions)

 This policy may be changed at the discretion of the RMS team.